Quansight/Quansight-website/apps/labs/posts/free-threaded-one-year-recap.md

 Support for free-threaded Python unlocks the full compute power of modern hardware with multicore CPUs and GPUs now commonplace.
 In the GIL-enabled build, making full use of parallel algorithms that exploit all available compute resources in Python requires workarounds and careful tuning.
 The Python `threading` module is often not used because the GIL prevents useful parallel scaling.
 Instead, many reach for `multiprocessing`, but spawning processes is expensive and communicating across processes often requires making expensive copies of data that would not be necessary in a multithreaded program where data is implicitly shared between threads.

-We need to work to add add support for free-threaded Python because it is not possible for packages that ship compiled code in their release distributions to "automatically" support the free-threaded build.
+Having said that, it is not possible for packages that ship compiled code in their release distributions to support the free-threaded build out of the box.
 Any package shipping native code (many Python packages do that) will need to be audited to ensure the package builds and either fix or document the safety guarantees provided by the package.
 Disabling the GIL required deep structural changes to the CPython interpreter.
 Fully supporting the free-threaded build in existing packages similarly requires fixing structural issues that until now were not big problems.
 Things like use of global state in the implementation of a C extension for convenience or for performance are no longer safe, since the GIL does not protect simultaneous access from Python to the global state, allowing undefined behavior via data races.
 While it is possible to trigger thread safety issues like this using the `threading` module, even with the GIL, most of the time the GIL prevented these issues from surfacing.
 The free-threaded build makes fixing these issues much more pressing.

 ## Major accomplishments